Consistency of a range of penalised cost approaches for detecting multiple changepoints: Introduction

-Here we show that we can relate the performance of penalised cost methods in general to their behaviour when analysing data with either no change or one changepoint.
-Analysing the behaviour of methods in these specific two cases is much simpler than for the case of multiple changes.
-Informally our results show, subject to additional conditions, that a choice of penalty that leads to consistent estimates of the number of changes when there is one or no changepoints will lead to a consistent estimator when there are multiple changes.
-We apply our results to three changepoint applications.
-These lead to new results for detecting changes-in-slope, with a weaker condition on the penalty that is needed to obtain consistent estimates; and lead to the first theoretical results for the problem of detecting spikes in an exponentially decaying signal.
+As the first contribution of this paper, we establish a general framework of penalised cost approaches, which applies to all multiple changepoint models that admit an additive cost as the measure of fit, and show that the performance of the approaches is related to their behaviour when analysing data with either no change or one changepoint.
+We call these two specific cases as local regions.
+Analysing the behaviour of penalsed cost methods in local regions is much simpler than for the case of multiple changes.
+Informally our results show, subject to additional conditions, that a choice of penalty that leads to consistent estimates of the number of changes when there is one or no changepoints will directly lead to a consistent estimator when there are multiple changes.
+Therefore, for different types of changepoint problem, we only need to focus on their properties in local regions.
+We propose a set of general conditions of detectability of changes across all local regions, that will be sufficient to provide consistent estimator of the number and locations of multiple changes for the entire data.

+As the second contribution, we apply the proposed framework to different multiple changepoint problems as applications, showing that the local region conditions are satisfied, and hence obtain the theoretical results on the choice of penalty and the corresponding consistent estimates of number of changepoints and their locations.
+These lead to new results for detecting changes-in-slope, with a weaker condition on the penalty that is needed to obtain consistent estimates comparing to existing results in \cite{fearnhead2018detecting}; and lead to the first theoretical results for the problem of detecting spikes in an exponentially decaying signal.
+Using our framework, similar consistency results can be easily derived for many other multiple changepoint detection problems.